-As a major department store, Nordstrom carries a wide range of brands, designers and styles, but it’s overall aesthetic and taste is similar to Uniqlo’s.
+As a major department store, Nordstrom carries a wide range of brands, designers and styles, but its overall aesthetic and taste are similar to Uniqlo’s.

 Both are good places to turn for refined and stylish staple pieces, though Nordstrom’s wider selection also means that its prices vary as well.